mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 ## IDEs:
 - IDLE
   - IDLE comes with Python installation by default.
+- Jupyter Notebook and JupyterLab ([link](https://docs.jupyter.org/en/latest/))
+  -  Jupyter Notebook and JupyterLab are two web-based notebooks of the bigger project called Project Jupyter documentation.
+A notebook is a shareable document that combines computer code, plain language descriptions, data, rich visualizations like 3D models, charts, graphs and figures, and interactive controls.
+  -  One you installed Anaconda, you can install and launch Jupyter Notebook or JupyterLab, and start imidiately wrtie and run Python codes.
 - PyCharm
   - PyCharm is a widely used IDE ([link](https://www.jetbrains.com/pycharm/)).
 - Spyder